Get weekly recommendations and eBook deals in our newsletterSign up

-10 cosy crime books for the ultimate comfort read
+12 cosy mystery books for the ultimate comfort read

 We love a heart-pounding thriller, but sometimes we’re in the mood for something gentler.
 And that’s when we turn to cosy crime.

-Cosy crime novels are intricate mysteries, featuring an amateur sleuth, a close-knit community, and an eclectic cast of characters – think Agatha Christie or, more recently, the TV show Only Murders in the Building.
+What makes a cosy mystery?
+These are intricate crime novels, featuring an amateur sleuth, a close-knit community, and an eclectic cast of characters – think Agatha Christie or, more recently, the TV show Only Murders in the Building.
 There’s something oddly comforting about these whodunnits – even if they do contain murder.

-We’ve rounded up the best cosy crime novels, both old and new.
-So, whether you want a Golden Age crime caper or a 2024 murder mystery, there’s something for everyone on our list below…
+We’ve rounded up the best cosy crime books, both old and new.
+So, whether you want a Golden Age crime caper or a new murder mystery, there’s something for everyone on our list below…

 Everyone on this Train is a Suspect by Benjamin Stevenson